 Few things in marketing are harder than naming a business.
 To quote Telco’s CEO, Linda Cencula: “When we began this process, I thought we’d have a new name in a few weeks.
 I had no idea.”

 Avadian is a constructed word.
 It has no inherent meaning, no context in which to evaluate it.
-“Avadian is original,” Cencula says, “and truly original ideas scare people because they exist outside of our comfort zones, which explain why it took time for everyone to embrace.
-As a made up word, it has no inherent meaning, but rather is open to us to define through the experience we provide our members and our extended marketing efforts.”
+“Avadian is original,” Cencula says, “and truly original ideas scare people because they exist outside of our comfort zones, which explains why it took time for everyone to embrace it.
+As a made-up word, it has no inherent meaning, but rather is open to us to define through the experience we provide our members and our extended marketing efforts.”

 And that, of course, is exactly why the name works.